zanders3/zanders3.github.com/blog/modern-opengl-a-tutorial.md

     GL::LinkProgram(shaderProgram);
     GL::UseProgram(shaderProgram);

 Putting this code into the Game::Setup() function will cause a nice blue triangle to draw on the screen.
-WOAH:

 ![A Blue Triangle drawn to the screen](blog/img/opengl.jpg "An incredible feat of programming.
 AMAZING.")